-The Engendering Public Engagement project will develop and test inclusive models of public engagement that will mobilize academic, community and first-hand knowledge necessary for the renewal of a Canadian gender justice policy agenda.
+The Engendering Public Engagement project developed and tested inclusive models of public engagement that seek to mobilize the academic, community and first-hand knowledge necessary for the renewal of a Canadian gender justice policy agenda.

 The specific objectives of this project are to:

 (1) develop an accessible model of public engagement that mobilizes academic, advocacy-based, and experiential knowledge;